araminu2000/stars-poc/README.md

 ### Communication channels

-We have a mailing list set up at Google Groups, which you're free to join here: stars-crm-poc@googlegroups.com
+We have a mailing list set up at Google Groups, [which you're free to join here](https://groups.google.com/d/forum/stars-crm-poc).

 ### Branching